Skip to content

 • community events and tourism (such as providing a setting for community gatherings, outdoor school learning, sporting events and citizen science projects)

-• socio-economic benefits (such as businesses used by anglers and stock and domestic uses which rely on water quality supported by water for the environment deliveries when natural flows are at their lowest from November to March).
+• socioeconomic benefits (such as businesses used by anglers and stock and domestic uses that rely on water quality, supported by deliveries of water for the environment when the natural flow is at its lowest from November to March).

-Environmental flows are planned for Mullinmur Wetland over summer to support aquatic vegetation and support a native catfish nursery at the site.
-The water is expected to support other benefits for the local community at this site, which is managed by the Catholic Education Department supported by Wangaratta Landcare and Sustainability Incorporated.
-A new education hub provides a space for environmental education for students from Galen Catholic College, young people attending the Borinya Wangaratta Community Partnership and other members of the local community, including a team of Waterwatch citizen scientists.
+Environmental flows are planned for Mullinmur Wetland in summer to re-establish submerged aquatic vegetation and support native fish at the site.
+The water is expected to sustain other benefits to the local community (such as recreation and amenity).
+The Mullinmur Wetland site is managed by the Catholic Education Department, supported by Wangaratta Landcare and Sustainability Incorporated.
+An education hub provides a space for environmental education for students from Galen Catholic College, young people attending the Borinya Wangaratta Community Partnership and other people from the local community, including a team of Waterwatch citizen scientists.
 These volunteers have been involved in monitoring changes in conditions for plant and fish species after deliveries of water for the environment.

 Scope of environmental watering

-Table 5.3.1 describes the potential environmental watering actions in 2022-23, their expected watering effects (that is, the intended physical or biological effects of the watering action) and the longer-term environmental objectives they support.
+Table 5.3.1 describes the potential environmental watering actions in 2023-24, their expected watering effect (that is, the intended physical or biological effects of the watering action) and the longer-term environmental objectives they support.
 Each environmental objective relies on one or more potential environmental watering actions and their associated physical or biological effects.

 Table 5.3.1 Potential environmental watering actions, expected watering effects and associated environmental objectives for the Ovens system